AmirAliEbrahimi/sniper-simulator-7.2-pin-3.11-97998/Readme.md

 I was having some issues while working with Sniper Multicore Simulator 7.2 with Pin tools 3.11.
 So I followed the logs and found some ways to clean things up and make it workable.
 Keeping it here so that in future I might use the same application without any hassles.
+(Tested on Ubuntu 18.04)
 ======================================================================================================================

 <ol>